olofvi/rails_messaging_august_17/README.md

 * User can sign up
 * User can log in
 * User can log out
-* Sad paths for these scenarios
+* Sad paths for those scenarios

 ### Automated way of deploying the software